zimeke/C-Language-Games/DigitalNomad/README.md

     gets(menuChoice);
 }
 ```
-The displayMenu function is responsible for rendering the menu.
+The displayMenu function is responsible for displaying the menu.
 It accepts a single input: if the input is 0, the menu is displayed normally; if the input is 1, the menu is displayed along with an error message indicating that the input was invalid.
 I used this method throughout the code in all instances where the player had to choose from multiple options.
 The <code style="color : green"> STRING_LIMIT </code> constant defines the maximum size of the string that the program can read.

 The program generates a random number, which is used to determine the type of game event for the current round.
 There are specific fixed rounds (3, 5, 6, and 9) where predetermined events always occur.
 If the player's health points (HP) reach 0, the game displays a 'Game Over' message.